MiguelMSandin/phylogeniesQuickStart/README.md

 ## Before starting, why phylogenetic inference?
 (If you are only interested on the 'how', you can directly go to the [summary](https://github.com/MiguelMSandin/phylogeniesQuickStart#summary) section).

-Phylogenetic inference allows the exploration of evolutionary relationships among taxa.
+Phylogenetic inference allows the exploration of evolutionary relationships among taxa beyond .

 ![Different pictures of the same reality](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/different_pictures_of_the_same_reality.png)